-Over the past two years, that jolt stimulated my stories to grow into two novels:
+Over the past four years, that jolt stimulated my stories to grow into two novels:

-- Love, Hate and Hope, featured on this website, focuses on two questions: “How did that Bible get there?” and “What does it mean to forgive yourself and others in an era marked by civil rights, the Vietnam War, same-sex marriage and terrorism?”
-My first draft is done, and I aim to polish, then publish it, later his year,
+- Love, Hate and Hope. the trilogy featured on this website, focuses on two questions: “How did that Bible get there?” and “What does it mean to forgive yourself, others and God in an era marked by civil rights, the Vietnam War, same-sex marriage and terrorism?”
+My first draft of the first two novels are done, and I aim to polish, then publish them, later this year,

 - Stop Stress Blindness